JohnCasioMapua/cs34-mychildhelpline-docs/docs/78-policies.md

-# Policies User Guide
+# View Policies

-## Accessing policies
+## Overview

+The **Policies** section provides access to important information about the **MyChild Helpline** app, including its privacy practices, data sharing, and data collection policies.

-### Opening the feature
+## Opening the Policies Section

-To access Policies:

-1. Open the **MyChild Helpline App**.
+1. Open the **MyChild Helpline** app.
-2. Go to the Landing Page.
+2. Go to the home screen.
-3. Tap the **Menu** icon (three horizontal lines) located at the upper-left corner of the screen.
+3. Select the **Menu** icon (three horizontal lines) in the upper-left corner of the screen.
 4. Select **Policies**.

-The app opens the Policies section.
+The app opens the **Policies** section.

----

-## Viewing policy topics
+## Viewing Available Policies

-### Available policies

-The Policies section displays three main topics:
+The **Policies** section includes the following topics:

-- Privacy Policy
-- Data Sharing Policy
-- Data Collection Policy

-Each topic opens a separate article on a website.

----

-## Reading policy articles
+* **Privacy Policy**
+* **Data Sharing Policy**
+* **Data Collection Policy**

-### Opening a policy
+Select a policy to view its contents.

-To view a policy:
+## Reading a Policy

-1. Tap the policy topic you want to read.
+1. Select the policy you want to read.
-2. The app redirects you to a website article.
+2. The app opens the corresponding policy page.
-3. Scroll to read the full content of the policy.
+3. Scroll through the page to read the full content.

-Each policy provides detailed information about how the application handles user data and services.
+Each policy provides information about how the app manages user information and related services.

----

-## Navigation controls
+## Returning to the Previous Page

-### Returning to the previous page
+To return to the previous screen:

-To go back:

-- Tap the **“<” icon** located at the upper-left corner of the screen.
+1. Select the **Back** (`<`) icon in the upper-left corner of the screen.

-This returns you to the Policies list or previous page inside the website.
+The app returns you to the **Policies** list or the previous page.

----

-## Summary

-The Policies feature provides users with access to important information about privacy, data sharing, and data collection.
-Users can view each policy through linked articles and navigate easily using the back icon.